kensnyder/react-thermals/README.md

 ### Persistence

-By default, a store's state value will persist even when all components unmount.
+By default, a store's state value will persist even when all consumer components unmount.
 To reset the state instead, add `autoReset: true` to the store definition and the state will automatically revert back to its initial value after all components unmount.

 ```js
 const autoResettingStore = new Store(initialState, {